 “Business owners can also use Flex to dispense Visa cards to staff for work-related expenses like transport allowance.”

 Traditionally, workers would have to send receipts and file a claim with the company, and that would take a few business days for the claims to be cleared before the worker is reimbursed.
-With Flex, small business owners can empower their staff to manage their own expenses, with the peace of mind that spend controls and full visibility provides.
+With Flex, small business owners can empower their staff to manage their own expenses, with the peace of mind that spend controls and full visibility provide.

-Today, SMEs can issue unlimited Visa virtual cards, and up to 20 Visa physical cards with Flex.
+Today, SMEs can issue unlimited Visa virtual cards, and up to 20 free Visa physical cards with Flex.
 Transactions made can also easily be tracked on the app by an administrator, which ensures transparency on finances.

 If a customer is unable to make payment in full, a three per cent monthly interest is charged on the outstanding amount.
 This is similar to credit cards at traditional banks.

-Tapping on ipaymy to unlock “funds”
+Tapping on BPSPs to unlock “funds”

 ipaymy is a Singapore-based firm that has presence in other countries like Australia, Hong Kong, and Malaysia.